Valerie Cisler, Dean

 Degrees offered are:

-- Bachelor of Arts in art with emphases in art history or studio art, arts management, dance, drama, music.
+- Bachelor of Arts in art, arts management, dance, drama, media studies, and music.

-- Bachelor of Fine Arts in art with graphic design, two-dimensional or three-dimensional emphases; theatre arts with options in acting, design and technology, or musical theatre.
+- Bachelor of Fine Arts in graphic design, interior architecture, in art with two-dimensional or three-dimensional emphases; and theatre arts with options in acting, design and technology, or musical theatre.

-- Bachelor of Music with options in applied music, jazz, music education, and music literature.
+- Bachelor of Music with options in applied music, jazz studies, music education; and music performance.

 Refer to the degree requirements listed in each department’s section of this catalog.